<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[news]]></category>

-<guid isPermaLink="false">https://www.arraysbank.com/blog/?p=3571</guid>
+<guid isPermaLink="false">https://www.arraysbank.com/blog/?p=3612</guid>

-<p>The post <a href="https://www.arraysbank.com/blog/the-amber-of-medicine-how-long-can-ffpe-tissue-blocks-truly-be-stored/">The Amber of Medicine: How Long Can FFPE Tissue Blocks Truly Be Stored?</a> first appeared on <a href="https://www.arraysbank.com/blog">High-Quality Tissue Microarrays with Clinical Follow-Up</a>.</p>]]></description>
+<p>The post <a href="https://www.arraysbank.com/blog/the-molecular-amber-navigating-the-formalin-trap-of-over-and-under-fixation/">The Molecular Amber: Navigating the Formalin Trap of Over- and Under-Fixation</a> first appeared on <a href="https://www.arraysbank.com/blog">High-Quality Tissue Microarrays with Clinical Follow-Up</a>.</p>]]></description>

 <slash:comments>0</slash:comments>